nisha-shah/Test/README.md

 # Test
-This is a git edcational repository.
+This is a git test repository.

 File changed from local
  TO BE DELETED